 - Air abrasion and sandblasting

 One or more of these are used in the majority of routine and urgent dental procedures, making it difficult for dentists to carry out their jobs safely.
 They are required to wear special PPE (personal protective equipment) which is proving very expensive.
-In fact, the cost of PPE for an AGP is estimated to have increased from £1.60 per patient pre-lockdown to £38.60 at present.
 This has sparked some discussion on whether dentists should start applying a ‘COVID PPE levy' to help cover their costs.

 It's not only in the treatment room that there are drastic changes.
 A steady flow of patients in and out of the clinic presents numerous opportunities for the virus to spread, so practices will be limiting the number of patients they see and implementing safe distancing measures, as well as ensuring that surfaces are regularly sanitized.